bikashd200/Covalent-Docking-Proximity-Analyzer/README.md

 Contributions are welcome!
 If you have ideas for improvements or new features, please open an issue or submit a pull request.

 ## License
-This project is licensed under the  License - see the LICENSE file for details.
+This project is licensed under the  GNU General Public License v3.0 - see the LICENSE file for details.

 ## Acknowledgments
 Thanks to the contributor of ProLIF